waridh/waridh/README.md

 My name is Bach Wongwandanee, and I am currently a Product Validation Engineering intern @ microchip.
 I go attend the University of Alberta, and I am studying Nanoscale System Design Computer Engineering.
 My passion is in:

+- Operating Systems
-- computer architecture
+- Kernels
-- digital logic design
+- Compilers
-- hardware/software interfaces
+- Software/Hardware interfaces
+- Computer Architecture
-- operating systems
+- Digital Design

-I am working towards building more projects related to those topics.
+I understand that this list is huge and covers an enormous amount of topics, but I am working towards building more projects related to these topics.

 ## Skillset